n00b69/woa-flashlmdd/guide/2-install.md

 > Unpack the driver archive, then open the `OfflineUpdater.cmd` file

 > Enter the drive letter of `WINFLASH`, which should be **X**, then press enter

+> [!important]
+> After you finish installing the drivers, copy the drivers archive into the root of **WINFLASH** with Windows Explorer.
+After you boot into Windows for the first time, extract it, then open the **OnlineUpdater.cmd** file to update to the correct drivers.

 #### Create the Windows bootloader files
 ```cmd